Alexander Williams (cartoonist)

-Alexander Williams (born 18 October 1967 in London) is an English film cartoonist and animator.
-He is the son of animator Richard Williams.
-He has worked on many animated films, and is the author of the Queen's Counsel cartoon strip in The Times, for which he was awarded the Cartoon Art Trust Award for Strip Cartooning in October 2017.
+Alexander Steuart Williams (born 18 October 1967) is an English cartoonist and animator.
+He is the eldest son of animator Richard Williams.
+He has worked on many animated films, and is the author of the satirical King's Counsel cartoon strip in The Times, for which he was awarded the Cartoon Art Trust Award for Strip Cartooning in October 2017.

 Early life

 Williams was born in London in 1967, the son of Canadian animator Richard Williams.
 He played the voice of Tiny Tim in his father's 1971 television adaptation of A Christmas Carol.
 He was educated at Westminster School, Camberwell School of Arts and Crafts, and Merton College, Oxford.

 Career

 In 1987 Williams was 20 years old and in his first year of studies at the University of Oxford when he started work as an in-betweener on Who Framed Roger Rabbit, working under animator Simon Wells and later as an assistant animator to Marc Gordon-Bates.
 Williams initially worked unpaid as an intern, and was later invited by producer Patsy de Lord to work on the film full-time.
 The university agreed to his taking a suspension of studies for a year.
 The following year, in 1988, he joined the Disney-MGM Studio in Orlando, Florida, working on the short film RollerCoaster Rabbit.